Fauquier County Faith Notes

 Monday, Jan.
 20

 31st annual Rev. Dr. Martin Luther King Jr. Community Celebration: Monday, Jan.
 20, 1 p.m., Highland Rice Theater for the Performing Arts, 597 Broadview Ave., Warrenton.
-Special prelude music by students from Covenant Christian Academy, Vint Hill.
 The Rev. Dr. King Jr. Choir, under the direction of the Rev. Lemuel Montgomery, will sing.
-Calling all youths: Submit essays based on the theme by the deadline.
-Essays will be selected from each grade level through high school.
-The winning authors will read their essays on stage at the ceremony.
 Dinner will be served immediately after this celebration at the Mount Zion Baptist Church.
 All are welcome.
 Theme: “Injustice is not an option-vote!”
 Keynote Speaker: The Rev. Dean Nelson, executive director for Human Coalition Action; chairman, Frederick Douglass Leadership Institute, Washington, D.C.

-Additional Rev. Dr. King Jr. services: Afro-American Historical Association of Fauquier County, 4243 Loudoun Ave., The Plains, Saturday, Jan.
-18, 2 p.m.
-The Rev. Dr. King Jr. Choir will be in concert; and Lord Fairfax Community College, 5480 College St., Warrenton, Monday, Jan.
-20, 5:30 p.m.
-Keynote speaker: Renard Carlos, councilmember, Town of Warrenton.
+Rev. Dr. Martin Luther King Jr. Birthday celebration: 5:30 p.m., Lord Fairfax Community College, 5480 College St., Warrenton.
+Keynote speaker: Renard Carlos, council member, Town of Warrenton.

 Ongoing…